palomahimoro/palomahimoro/README.md

 </br>
 I'm looking for opportunities in the data area.

 Commercial Analyst experienced in business development, SellOut, management of orders and suppliers, verification of costs and invoiced quantities, as well as supervision of new item registration.
 I also have experience in analyzing sales behavior, identifying sales opportunities, supporting sales teams, searching for new sellers, and interfacing between sellers and IT.
-Seeking opportunities in the data area.

 <!--